-We advise both landlords and tenants but we are experienced and well known for acting for landlords of all kinds from institutional through to private landlords with a small portfolio or even single commercial or residential property. property disputes are often complex and technical.
+We advise both landlords and tenants but we are experienced and well known for acting for landlords of all kinds from institutional through to private landlords with a small portfolio or even single commercial property.
+Property disputes are often complex and technical.
 Mistakes by Landlords often prove very costly, so it is always important to have specialist landlord & tenant lawyers representing you.

 Our solicitors have experience and expertise in all aspects of property litigation.
 Often negotiation, arbitration or mediation are the best way forward but where court litigation is needed, a good solicitor, procedure and tactics are vital.

-Commercial lease disputes are the most common, followed by residential possession claims.
-Other common disputes include :-
+Commercial lease disputes are the most common.
+Common property disputes include :-

 Most common lease disputes involve problems associated with: